dd32/td-gh-ex/readme.txt

 == Changelog ==

+= v1.3 - 10.02.2014 =
+* NEW : Added .pot file in 'languages' folder.
+* Bugfix: We escaped all url output.

 = v1.2 - 09.02.2014 =
 * Update : We updated all functionality for wordpress 3.8.1.
 * Bugfix: We fixed the bug with deregister core-bundled scripts.